NixOS/nix/doc/manual/src/package-management/basic-package-mgmt.md

 installed applications.
-That is, there might be lots of applications present on the system (possibly in many different versions), but users can have a specific selection of those active — where “active” just means that it appears in a directory in the user’s PATH.
+That is, there might be lots of applications present on the system (possibly in many different versions), but users can have a specific selection of those active — where “active” just means that it appears in a directory in the user’s `PATH`.
 Such a view on the set of installed applications is called a *user environment*, which is just a directory tree consisting of symlinks to the files of the active applications.

 Components are installed from a set of *Nix expressions* that tell Nix how to build those packages, including, if necessary, their